charliecalvert/CloudNotes/Assignments/React/ReactAddressDataMaven.md

 ```

-This is, in effect the simplest possible React component.
+This is, in effect, the simplest possible React component.

 Create your file in the **components** directory and make sure your tests are passing.